KittyGiraudel/site/_posts/2021-04-11-css-pie-timer-revisited.md

 ---
-title: 'CSS Pie Timer Revisited'
+title: 'CSS pie timer revisited'
 ---

 Almost 9 years ago, I wrote about making a [pure CSS pie timer on CSS-Tricks](https://css-tricks.com/css-pie-timer/).
 It’s something I struggled with and was very proud of solving at the time and I’m glad Chris let me write about it on his site.